A Special Case

 “Good little kitty,” said the boy, happy now.

 There were running footsteps from the house.
 It was Tony.
 There was fear in the cat’s eyes, fear in the boy’s eyes too.
-The cat scarpered, vanished under the hedge like a missile from a sling
+The cat scarpered, shot under the hedge and out into the garden beyond.

 “Mum told you!” said Tony.
 “We don’t like cats.”